Introduction to At-Home Workout Exercises

 Beginner At-Home Workout Routine

 Starting a beginner home workout can be simple.
-These moves are low-impact exercises at home and need no equipment.
-You can begin with glute bridges, wall push-ups, and bird dogs.
+These moves are low-impact exercises at home and don’t require any equipment.
+You can start it with glute bridges, wall push-ups, and bird dogs.
 These help with balance and stability while improving glute activation and core strengthening.
 Focus on correct form over speed.
 Aim for 2 sets of 10–15 reps.
 Take breaks when needed.
 Over time, your strength will grow.

 Sample Beginner Routine Table: